mordini/vue-actions-button/README.md

 import { reactive } from 'vue';

 // for the local testing, after installing from the npm registry you want to use @mordini
-// import ToggleButton from './components/ToggleButton.vue';
+// import ActionsButton from './components/ActionsButton.vue';

-import ToggleButton from '@mordini/vue-toggle-button';
+import ActionsButton from 'vue-actions-button';

 const reacts = reactive({
   clicked: 'Not Clicked',